 It is the depth of this wine that Donaldson finds ideally matched with Rembrandt's extremely savory Extra Aged Gouda, a Dutch grass-fed cow's milk cheese aged for over four years (an astounding 52 weeks).

 NV Cuvée Blend, Mokelumne River-Lodi AVA ($18)

-Finally, this is a non-sparkler: a table white wine consisting of Donaldson's current favorite sparkling base wine, Chardonnay (75%) and Verdelho (25%).
+Finally, this is a non-sparkler: a table white wine consisting of Donaldson's current favorite sparkling base wine, Chardonnay (75%), and Verdelho (25%).
 Donaldson kiddingly describes this as his big "flop," explaining: "I loved this base wine so much, I couldn't resist bottling it on its own, without the bubbles.
-Problem is, when people come in and you show this wine they usually say, 'We came here to taste sparkling wines, not still wines.'"
+The problem is when people come in and you show this wine they usually say, 'We came here to taste sparkling wines, not still wines.'"

 As a table wine of any sort, LVVR's Cuvée Blanc is as compelling as any bone dry white wine.
 First, it is extremely light and refreshing (just 11.5% alcohol).
 Second, going straight from stainless steel tank to bottle, the wine is absolutely pure in its lemony crisp, delicately floral profile.
 It is steely without being tart or austere, while there is enough acidity to give it a flowing, minerally quality.
 If you have come to love contemporary style white wines made without the influence of oak and with more emphasis on crisp minerality than fruitiness, this bottling is tailor-made for you.